tefi-anbessa/test_bench/docs/AI memories/Role Hierarchy and Permissions.md

   - Can perform all CRUD operations on most resources
   - Can manage users (except assigning `:owner` or `:admin` global roles)
   - Can assign/revoke functional roles
-  - Can create new users (along with app_owner)
+  - Can create new users (along with app_owner) [HOLD - Currently managed by Devise, future security improvements may be needed]
   - Cannot destroy projects (only app_owner can do this)
   - Can manage roles within their scope (create/destroy, but not edit - roles are recreated when changed)

 ## Project Instance Roles
-- The UI for project instance roles is a sub-form on the project show page.
+- The UI for project instance roles is a sub-form on the project edit page.
-- A ':team_member' role on the project instance is required to access child resources such as tags and documents.
+- A project role (including but not limited to `:team_member`) is required to access child resources such as tags and documents.
+- The term 'team member' in general discussion refers to any user with any role specifically linked to the project instance, not just the `:team_member` role.
 - There should be no resource wide roles for Project.

 ### Project Owner